ewpratten/HowToComputer/README.md

 ```
 The `TIC()` function runs once every 60 seconds.
 First, it clears the screen.
 Then, tests if any buttons are being pressed.
 If a button is pressed, the *state* changes.
 Next, it checks the state and draws the matching data.

+## Conclusion
+What have I learned?
+The answer is *a lot*.
+Going in to this project, I did not expect to learn as much as I did.
+I even learned things that I thought I already knew.
+Like, how to properly make use of `for` loops to make small, efficient code that is very functional.

 ## References
 Easy x86-64.
 (2017).
 Ian.seyler.me.
 Retrieved 4 December 2017, from http://ian.seyler.me/easy_x86-64/